AnuragRSimha/Espion/README.md

 4. Remember the IP address and the port number that's designated.
 5. Once again, on the attacker machine, run the listener program (`python espion.py <IP> <PORT>`).
 6. Now, head to the victim machine.
-7. Run the program titled 'victim.py' over there (on the victim machine) (`python victim.py`).
+7. Run the program titled 'victim.py' on the victim machine (`python victim.py`).
 8. Type anything on the target machine(s).
-Then monitor/observe the output received on the attacker machine.
-(Optional: Connect another victim to the attacker machine.)
+Then monitor/observe the output received on the attacker machine (Optional: Connect another victim to the attacker machine.).